-World Statistics Day is celebrated every 5 years and was designated by the United Nations in 2010 and the first World Stats Day was born, It is day designed to highlight the importance of reliable data which allows us to create informed decision making and it is a day that is recognised globally.
+World Statistics Day is celebrated every 5 years and was designated by the United Nations in 2010 as the first World Stats Day was born, it is a day designed to highlight the importance of reliable data which allows us to create informed decisions and it is a day that is recognised globally.

 With today being World Statistics Day we could think of no better way of celebrating than bringing you a collection of insightful sleep stats, some of which you may be able to recognise from your current sleep patterns or routines.

 - Newborn babies spend approximately 65% of their time in REM sleep, which is part of the sleep cycle where our dreams occur.

 - According to a recent survey by the Sleep Council, only 1% of Britons are in bed by 9 pm.